Zenshin Kokoro Aikido

 T.K.
 Chiba Shihan, Y. Yamada Shihan, Y. Kobayashi Shihan

-Robert L Vourch Sensei (Brittany France)
+Bob Jones Sensei, Joe Curran Sensei, Robert L Vourch Sensei

 Because regardless of grade or situation we learn from each other